Options for teaching in the Netherlands

 Qualifications to teach in the Netherlands

-A university degree is required to teach in Holland, and most candidates will need a TEFL certificate in order to qualify for more competitive ESL teaching jobs.
+A university degree is required to teach in the Netherlands, and most candidates will need a TEFL certificate in order to qualify for more competitive ESL teaching jobs.

 Visas for teachers in the Netherlands

 Non-EU citizens require a visa to teach in the Netherlands.
-Teach Away Placement Coordinators will provide more information to successful candidates, although it is the teacher’s responsibility to ensure that all documents are submitted.
+It is the teacher’s responsibility to ensure that all documents are submitted to their hiring school.

 Living in the Netherlands